irruptionlab/no_pool_no_game/backend/README.md

 # Backend
-We use Nodejs for saving scores of games in networks
+We use Nodejs for saving scores of games in networks ans update the contest everyday